AG2M4N/Hindi-Digit-Recognition/README.md

 jupyter notebook all_approaches.ipynb
 ```

-Each script saves the best model (by validation accuracy, with early stopping) and outputs a results PNG with training loss, validation accuracy, and confusion matrix.
+Each script saves the best model (by validation accuracy, with early stopping) and outputs a results PNG with training loss, validation accuracy, confusion matrix and saves the model.

 ---